shanacon/DP_approach_to_Optimal_Lane_Merging/README.md

 Check this if you want a smaller collider box for cars.\
 This function is mainly needed in **consecutive lane merging** because the transfer lane is too short to contain all car.
 ### Run
-Run the algorithm and the result will show in the table at right side.
+Run the algorithm and the result and mean result will show in the table at right side.
 LastTime mean time of the last car to pass the last junction Tdelay mean the mean delay of each car to pass the junction.\
 It will be always -1 when doing **consecutive lane merging**.
 Because this paper doesn't mention how to calculate Tdelay in **consecutive lane merging**.